 - Make yourself big and loud.
 Wave your arms in the air, wave a stick, stomp your feet and yell, “Go away!”

-- Pick up small children and pets.
+- Pick up small children and pets and do not let them chase coyotes and other wildlife.

 - Do not run.
 Maintain eye contact, keep making yourself big and loud, and slowly move away.